 12. Positive Speaking:

-Always speak in positive light about your baby to your toddler.
+Speak in a positive light about your baby to your toddler.
 For example if your toddler insists on going out to the park to play and you are completely drained out, instead of saying ‘Mommy is very tired because your sister didn’t let me sleep all night’ try saying ‘Let’s do this puzzle, I am a bit too sleepy to go out to the park.’